orionshub/json-table-viewer/README.md

-# json-table-lvl1 README
+# json-table-viewer README

-This is the README for your extension "json-table-lvl1".
+This is the README for your extension "json-table-viewer".
 After writing up a brief description, we recommend including the following sections.

 ## Features